C preprocessor: Other uses

 Traditionally, the C preprocessor was a separate development tool from the compiler with which it is usually used.
 In that case, it can be used separately from the compiler.
 Notable examples include use with the (deprecated) imake system and for preprocessing Fortran.
 However, use as a general purpose preprocessor is limited since the source code language must be relatively C-like for the preprocessor to parse it.

-The GNU Fortran compiler runs "traditional mode" CPP before compiling Fortran code if certain file extensions are used.
+The GNU Fortran compiler runs the preprocessor in "traditional mode" before compiling Fortran code if certain file extensions are used.
 Intel offers a Fortran preprocessor, fpp, for use with the ifort compiler, which has similar capabilities.

-CPP also works acceptably with most assembly languages and Algol-like languages.
-This requires that the language syntax not conflict with CPP syntax, which means no lines starting with # and that double quotes, which CPP interprets as string literals and thus ignores, don't have syntactical meaning other than that.
+The C preprocessor also works acceptably with most assembly languages and Algol-like languages.
+This requires that the language syntax not conflict with C preprocessor syntax, which means no lines starting with # and that double quotes, which the C preprocessor interprets as string literals and thus ignores, don't have syntactical meaning other than that.
 The "traditional mode" (acting like a pre-ISO C preprocessor) is generally more permissive and better suited for such use.

 Some modern compilers such as the GNU C Compiler provide preprocessing as a feature of the compiler; not as a separate tool.